Asylum in the United States: Refugee quotas

 Each year, the President of the United States sends a proposal to the Congress for the maximum number of refugees to be admitted for the upcoming fiscal year, as specified under INA section 207(e).
 This number, known as the "refugee ceiling", is the target of annual lobbying by both refugee advocates seeking to raise it and anti-immigration groups seeking to lower it.
 However, once proposed, the ceiling is normally accepted without substantial Congressional debate and does not require Congressional approval.
 The September 11, 2001 attacks resulted in a substantial disruption to the processing of resettlement claims with actual admissions falling to about 26,000 in fiscal year 2002.
 Claims were double-checked for any suspicious activity and procedures were put in place to detect any possible terrorist infiltration.
 Nonetheless, some advocates noted that, given the ease with which foreigners can otherwise legally enter the country, entry as a refugee is comparatively unlikely.
 The actual number of admitted refugees rose in subsequent years with refugee ceiling for 2006 at 70,000.
 Critics note these levels are still among the lowest in 30 years.

-2022 data are for October only.

 A total of 73,293 persons were admitted to the United States as refugees during 2010.
 The leading countries of nationality for refugee admissions were Iraq (24.6%), Burma (22.8%), Bhutan (16.9%), Somalia (6.7%), Cuba (6.6%), Iran (4.8%), DR Congo (4.3%), Eritrea (3.5%), Vietnam (1.2%) and Ethiopia (0.9%).